atii007/Styling-Components/README.md

 # Styling-Components
-This project Demonstrates styling of the components by different ways
+This project Demonstrates styling of the components by Following ways
+1. Inline CSS
+2. Styled Components
+3. CSS Modules